vuejs/vue-eslint-parser/README.md

 Please use GitHub's Issues/PRs.

-If you want to write code, please execute `npm install && npm run setup` after you cloned this repository.
+If you want to write code, please execute `npm install` after you cloned this repository.
 The `npm install` command installs dependencies.
-The `npm run setup` command initializes ESLint as git submodules for tests.

 ### Development Tools